volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 </ul>
 ```

-`child.id` can be the same as `item.id` as they are not siblings.
+`child.id` can be the same as `item.id` because they are not siblings.

-Wondering what happens if React encounters two elements with the same **key**?
+Wondering what happens when React encounters two elements with the same **key**?

-The following warning will be shown in the console:
+The following warning is displayed in the console:

 ![React duplicated keys warning](/img/screenshot-2020-09-15-at-22.54.50.png "React duplicated keys warning")

 #### Rule #2: Use "index" as a "key" only if the list is static (it is not possible to reorder/add/remove elements)

-Using **index** as a key leads to unexpected errors when the order of your list elements can be changed:
+Using **index** as a key will cause unexpected errors if the order of your list elements can be changed:

-React does not understand which item was added/removed/reordered since an **index** is given on each render based on the order of the items in the array.
+React does not understand which element has been added/removed/reordered since an **index** is given on each render based on the order of the items in the array.

 Consider the following example: